mmohaveri/kharazmi/README.md

 expression4 = 2*x + 4
 ```

-`BaseExpression` class provides a `evaluate` method.
+`BaseNumericalExpression` class provides a `evaluate` method.
 It allows you to evaluate value of an expression given the values
 you provides for variables:

 ```python